kmsint/aiogram_bot_template/README.md

 ## TODO

-1. Add `dynaconf` to manage configs
+1. Add and configure `taskiq` to work with background tasks and scheduler
-2. Add and configure `taskiq` to work with background tasks and scheduler
+2. Add mailing service
-3. Add mailing service
+3. Replace `asyncpg` with `psycopg3`
-4. Replace `asyncpg` with `psycopg3`
+4. Set up a CICD pipeline using Docker and GitHub Actions